Dghost32/configs/README.md

 # Config

-some of my config files
+Some of my config files

 ## Usage